Since 2012

 About Judge Susan Mccoy

-Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012, and was honored to be re-elected in 2016 for her second term.
+Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012, was honored to be re-elected in 2016 and 2020 for her second and third terms.
 It is a job she loves and feels well-suited to hold.

 Susan is a member of several political organizations, including membership in Fort Worth Republican Women, Metroplex Republican Women, and Republican Women of North Texas, where she sits on the Board of Directors.
 Judge McCoy is a member of the Texas Bar Foundation, and sits on the Board of Directors for the Tarrant County Bar Foundation.